 Widex Allure

-Widex prioritises sound quality first, using AI to refine and personalise using the accompanying AI Sound Assistant in the app .
+Widex prioritises sound quality first, using AI most noticeably through app-guided personalisation and the AI Sound Assistant.

 What it does well

-A fantastic alternative to ReSound and sometimes the better option where long-term comfort matters most.
+Alto view: a strong alternative to ReSound, and sometimes the better option where natural sound and long-term comfort matter most.

 Unitron Smile